-Violinist Fritz Gearhart, has performed for audiences from coast to coast.
-He has appeared in major halls around the country including the Kennedy Center, the 92nd Street Y in NYC, Alice Tully Hall, and Weill Recital Hall at Carnegie (six times since 1998).
+Violinist Fritz Gearhart, has performed for audiences from coast to coast, and internationally in Austria, Germany, Croatia, Spain and Korea.
+He has appeared in major halls around the country including the Kennedy Center, the 92nd Street Y in NYC, Alice Tully Hall, and Weill Recital Hall at Carnegie.
 He is heard frequently on National Public Radio, including past live broadcasts on WFMT Chicago, WQXR in New York as well as Public Radio’s nationally syndicated program Performance Today.
 A sampling from the press: "...a sizzling performance..."(The Wall Street Journal), "...supple and imaginative..."(The New York Times), "...a superlative evening of musicmaking..."(New York Concert Review), and "Gearhart is a bold assertive player..."(Strad).
-Gearhart was a member of the Chester Quartet in the early 90s, the Oregon String Quartet since 1998 and has since recorded numerous compact discs for Albany, Koch Entertainment, Centaur Records and Bridge Records.
+He has since recorded numerous compact discs for Albany, Koch Entertainment, Centaur Records and Bridge Records.
 His 2014 release on Centaur Records, Music of a Lifetime, features the music of his father Livingston Gearhart.
 Gearhart received his Master's Degree and prestigious Performer’s Certificate from the Eastman School of Music where he studied with Donald Weilerstein.
 Earlier studies at the Hartt School included work with Charles Treger and members of the Emerson Quartet.
 In 2015 Gearhart directed a ten week study abroad program in Vienna, Austria, where he taught violin and chamber music.
-In the last 4 years Gearhart has performed internationally in Austria, Croatia, Spain and Korea.
-Mr. Gearhart is currently on the faculty of the University of Oregon School of Music.
+Gearhart taught on the university level for most of his career up until 2022, with appointments at Indiana University at South Bend, East Carolina University and the University of Oregon.

 Miya Saito-Beckman, Festival Manager